xmpp-iot/xmpp-iot.github.io/gsoc/index.md

   [ ]**Done by:**

 # Last year Google summer of code 2015
 Last years project is kept here as a reference [google summer of code 2015](http://www.google-melange.com/gsoc/homepage/google/gsoc2015).
 The project created a gui and a cordova application that you can use for this summers work.
-You will be blogging on this site

 Deliverables
   * IoT Protocols implementation for XMPP Chat Client Converse.Js